siraajkudtarkar/CS167/Labs/Lab7/CS167_Lab7.md

     On MacOS, if you see the following error, click `Cancel`.
     <p align="center"><img src="images/unverified-developer-macos.png" style="width:372px;"/></p>

-    Run the following command (you must be system administrator).
+    Run the following command (you must be a system administrator to use `sudo`).

     ```bash
     sudo spctl --master-disable
     ```

     Then rerun the `mongod` command above.
-Once it starts, you can run the following command to rever the changes.
+Once it starts, you can run the following command to revert the changes.

     ```bash
     sudo spctl --master-enable